thabangndhlovu/Portfolio-Optimization/README.md

-## FTSE/JSE Top 40 Portfolio Optimization using Monte Carlo Simulations
+## JSE Top 40 Portfolio Optimization using Monte Carlo Simulations

 #### In this notebook, I try to construct an optiminal investment portfolio at random and compare it with the benchmark.